dotnet-school/dotnet-signalr/README.md

-# Creating a singlarR Client
+# Creating a SignalR Client